otsuka/pyright-langserver-for-pycharm/README.md

-This plugin acts as a bridge between [the Pyright language server][1] and [the experimental LSP API][2] added in PyCharm Professional 2023.2 to give you annotations about your code as you edit your Python files.
+This plugin acts as a bridge between [the Pyright language server][1] and [the experimental LSP API][2] added in PyCharm Professional 2023.2 to give you diagnostics about your code as you edit your Python files.

 Note: If you use PyCharm Community, install [the <i>Pyright</i> plugin][3] instead.